GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/datasets/trmm.md

 NASAPrecipitation.TRMMMonthly{<:AbstractString,<:TimeType}
 ```

+!!! tip "Data is downloaded and saved in batches"
+    NASAPrecipitation.jl downloads and saves the data in batches as follows:
+    * `TRMM3Hourly` is downloaded and saved in files for each day
+    * `TRMMDaily` is downloaded and saved in files for each month
+    * `TRMMMonthly` is downloaded and saved in files for each year

 ## Creating a `TRMM3Hourly` dataset

 The `TRMM3Hourly` dataset structure is used to contain information regarding 3-hourly TRMM datasets.
 There are two functions that create `TRMM3Hourly` datasets